nortonmrt/composite_project/README.md

 - Failure graph (as shown in the figure);
 - Graphical distribution of stresses and strains along the thickness (also shown in the figures below).

+The figures are an example of usage, for a 17-layers laminate.
+The data from this example is commented on the code.

 Failure graph:

 ![image](https://user-images.githubusercontent.com/108631583/198893378-956a3c4e-3bf9-42a3-9d35-a1d9c963a202.png)